-The debut features Uli Kusch and maintains Hansen's trademark speed metal style.
-It also features songs written for Helloween.
-Surprisingly the band sells 250,000 copies without much effort.
-The rhythm section is changed in 1993 (Kusch ends up in Helloween!) and is followed by Scheepers' departure who not only is having personal problems with Hansen but has also secretly applied for the Judas Priest vocalist slot.
-Hansen returns to his role as the singer (similar to the early Helloween days) and Noise releases Land Of The Free.
-Schlachter switches to bass and the band moves on to Somewhere Out In Space.
+The debut featured Uli Kusch and maintained Hansen's trademark speed metal style.
+It also featured songs written for Helloween.
+In fact, the title track Heading For tomorrow was a song written originally for the pre-Helloween band Second Hell.
+Surprisingly the band sold 250,000 copies without much effort.
+A karaoke version of the album was released in Japan.
+The rhythm section was changed in 1993 (Kusch ended up in Helloween!) which was followed by Scheepers' departure who not only was having personal problems with Hansen but had also secretly applied for the Judas Priest vocalist slot.
+Hansen returned to his role as the singer (similar to the early Helloween days) and Noise released Land Of The Free.
+Another reason for Ralf’s departure was that Hansen was singing more and more.
+Furthermore, Ralf had a day job and was not amenable to moving north to Hannover where Hansen lived.
+Schlachter switched to bass and the band moved on to Somewhere Out In Space.

 GAMMA RAY - NO WORLD ORDER - NOISE